 - V5 document showing vehicles licensed under the DPV (disability) taxation class;

 - a signed declaration on the organisation’s letter-headed paper.
 This must state that they are concerned with the care of disabled people.
 Also, that they will be using the vehicle solely for the purpose of transporting those people.
 This should be signed by a Board Member or Trustee of the organisation.

 A £10 application fee is payable for all successful applications.
 If you are unsuccessful, you will receive a letter explaining why and outlining your right to appeal.

 Note: Applications can take 4 - 6 weeks to be assessed.

 To report this online and request a replacement badge, visit: Apply for or renew a blue badge (Gov.uk).

 Replacement badges will be issued from Halifax Customer First within 14 days of your request.
 A £5 fee is payable.

 A Blue Badge, can only be used in a vehicle when it is used to transport the badge holder.
 Under no circumstances should someone other than the badge holder be claiming the Blue Badge concessions.
 The badge must never be given to anyone to use, if the badge holder is not travelling with them.
 Note: This includes friends and family members.

 Misuse of the badge by someone who is not disabled is an offence under Section 117 of the Road Traffic Act .
 The maximum fine on conviction is £1,000.
 This applies in addition to whatever penalty may be imposed for any parking offence.

 If you suspect a Blue Badge is being used illegally, we encourage you to report it.
 Please use this form: Report misuse of a blue badge [PDF 147KB] .

-All personal information with be dealt with in strictest confidence.
+All personal information will be dealt with in strictest confidence.